i18next/react-i18next-gitbook/guides/the-drawbacks-of-other-i18n-solutions.md

 ## The drawbacks

-Before we come to the drawbacks let's highlight some advantage of those solutions above - they are very simple to get started.
+Before we come to the drawbacks let's highlight some advantages of those solutions above - they are very simple to get started.

 ### Changing the language